siddharthkp/bundlesize2/README.md

 - `CI_COMMIT_MESSAGE` the commit message
 - `CI_COMMIT_SHA` the SHA of the CI commit, in [Jenkins](https://jenkins.io/) you would use `${env.GIT_COMMIT}`
 - `CI=true` usually set automtically in CI enviroments

 &nbsp;

+#### Migration from bundlesize@0.18.0

+1. Use the npm package `bundlesize2` instead of `bundlesize`
+2. If you'd like status reported back to github, use the flag `--enable-github-checks` + authorize bundlesize2 app.
+[More in the docs](https://github.com/siddharthkp/bundlesize2#build-status-and-checks-for-github)
+3. Remove `BUNDLESIZE_GITHUB_TOKEN`, it's not required anymore
+4. If anything breaks, let me know :)

+Note: This is only until the new version is ready and then it will be merged back in this project as a major release

+&nbsp;